numpy/numpy/doc/neps/missing-data.rst

 copying this value to the NA form of the dtype will cause it to become NA as well.

+When operations are done between arrays with NA dtypes and masked arrays, the result will be masked arrays.
+This is because in some cases the NA dtypes cannot represent all the values in the masked array, so going to masked arrays is the only way to losslessly preserve the data.

 If np.NA or masked values are copied to an array without support for missing values enabled, an exception will be raised.
 Adding a mask to the target array would be problematic, because then having a mask